 She made progress in promoting renewable energy, but also drew criticism for moving too slowly on climate change.
 After announcing in 2018 that she wouldn’t seek a fifth term, she failed to secure a smooth transition of power in her own party, which slumped to defeat in Germany’s September election.

-The new governing coalition under Scholz says it wants to “venture more progress” for Germany after years of stagnation.
+The incoming governing coalition under Scholz says it wants to “venture more progress” for Germany after years of stagnation.

 But Germans’ overall verdict appears to remain favorable.
 During the election campaign, from which she largely was absent, Merkel’s popularity ratings outstripped those of her three would-be successors.
 Unlike her seven predecessors in postwar Germany, she is leaving office at a time of her choosing.

 Merkel’s body language and facial expressions sometimes offered a glimpse of her reactions that went beyond words.
 She once lamented that she couldn’t put on a poker face: “I’ve given up.
 I can’t do it.”

 She wasn’t intimidated by Putin’s style.
 The Russian president once brought his Labrador to a 2007 meeting with Merkel, who later said she had a “certain concern” about dogs after having once been bitten by one.

 She was never the most glamorous of political operators, but that was part of her appeal – the chancellor continued to take unglamorous walking holidays, was occasionally seen shopping at the supermarket and lived in the same Berlin apartment as she did before taking the top job.